Oftentimes a cause on a fishbone diagram is really a symptom of a larger, underlying root cause.

-Oftentimes a given cause on a fishbone diagram is a symptom of a larger, underlying root cause.
-For example, tool wear might be noted on a fishbone diagram as contributing to an out-of-specification condition on a stamped part, and the obvious action would be to repair or replace the tool.
-However, the next logical question should be, “Why didn’t we catch this tool wear and correct it sooner?”
-In cases like this, a more in-depth analysis is needed to truly address the root cause, and the attached root cause analysis template provides a great format for doing so.
+However, the next logical question should be, “Why didn’t we catch this die wear and correct it sooner?”
+In cases like this, a more in-depth analysis and corrective action are needed, and the attached root cause analysis template provides a great format for doing so.

 Completing the Root Cause Analysis Template

-Once the problem description and general information are completed at the top of the form, proceed to complete the “5-Why” process as follows –
+Once the problem description and general information are completed at the top of the form, proceed to complete the root cause analysis process as follows –

 Using a root cause analysis template can help guide a team through the “5-Why” thought process, while at the same time documenting associated corrective actions.
 Keep this template handy the next time you need to create some structure around addressing a root cause.